QuentinRa/blog.quentinra.dev/info/java/structure/mcq.md

 When a variable isn't referenced anymore.
 </blockquote>

-An instance method can use instance/class attributes ? instance/class methods ?
+An instance method can use instance/class attributes? instance/class methods?

 <blockquote class="spoiler">
 Yes for all.